lowRISC/ibex/examples/sw/benchmarks/README.md

 ## Building Simulation

 All of these benchmarks run on Simple System.
-A verilator simulation suitable for running them can be built with:
+A Verilator simulation suitable for running them can be built with:

 ```shell